literal-io/calvino/README.md

 >
 >  _Invisible Cities, Italo Calvino_

 Calvino is a library of React components consumed by various Literal projects.
-Written in ReasonML with [`reason-react`](https://github.com/reasonml/reason-react), it also serves as an example of integrating ReasonML into existing JavasScript applications.
+Written in ReasonML with [`reason-react`](https://github.com/reasonml/reason-react), it also serves as an example of integrating ReasonML into existing JavaScript applications.

 ## Run Project for Development